 - Cloud Connect Servers — physical or virtual servers backed up to a cloud repository by Veeam Agent backup jobs configured in Veeam Agent or Veeam Backup & Replication.

 The Veeam Cloud Connect license is consumed by protected workloads.
 A protected workload is a virtual or physical machine that has at least one restore point created by a tenant in the past 31 days.
-Every protected workload consumes instances in the license.
-The number of instances that a workload requires depends on the workload type.
+Every protected workload consumes points in the license.
+The number of points that a workload requires depends on the workload type.
 For more information, see Veeam Rental Licensing and Usage Reporting Guide.

 Consider the following:

-- The Veeam Cloud Connect license does not allow to back up and replicate VMs with the jobs configured on the SP Veeam backup server.
-If the SP has used such scenario with previous versions of Veeam Backup & Replication, they must follow the SP Veeam backup server split procedure.
+- The Veeam Cloud Connect license does not allow SPs to back up and replicate VMs with the jobs configured on the SP Veeam backup server.
+If the SP used such scenario with previous versions of Veeam Backup & Replication, they must follow the SP Veeam backup server split procedure.
 To learn more, see this Veeam KB article.

 - Combining regular Veeam backup infrastructure and Veeam Cloud Connect infrastructure on the same backup server is supported only for the Veeam Cloud Connect for the Enterprise scenario.
 For more information, see this Veeam webpage.

-- If a tenant has a Rental Veeam Backup & Replication license installed on the tenant backup server, Veeam Backup & Replication does not consider tenant machines processed by backup and/or backup copy jobs as protected workloads.
+- If a tenant has a Rental Veeam Backup & Replication license installed on the tenant backup server, Veeam Backup & Replication does not consider tenant machines processed by backup and backup copy jobs as protected workloads.
 Instead, Veeam Backup & Replication treats such machines as rental machines.
 In contrast to protected workloads, rental machines consume the tenant license and do not consume the SP license.
 To learn more, see Rental Machines Licensing.

 To provide more flexibility and introduce a trial period for tenant workload processing, Veeam Backup & Replication offers the concept of new workloads.
 New workloads are workloads that were processed for the first time within the current calendar month.
 For example, Veeam Backup & Replication processes 7 machines in November.
 In December, Veeam Backup & Replication processes the same 7 machines plus 2 new machines.
 In December, these 2 machines are considered as new workloads.